AnasQ2003/IR_OBSTACLE_SENSOR/README.md

 # IR_OBSTACLE_SENSOR
 In this project we are going to make a Obstacle sensor without the Help of any Microcontroller.
 Obstacle sensor have many uses . since we are not using any microcontroller , so this project is cheaper also.
 Most importantly we can extend this project to Fire alarm system etc.
+So, in this project we are constructing a IR Obstacle sensor without using of any type of Microcontroller.
+So, in this sensor we use resistors, IR sensor, NPN transistor, buzzer, led, battery, jumper wires on breadboard.
+We connected it with the and gate IC’s 74LS32 IC to activate the sensor by alarming through buzzer and LED light working.